Angelo Bruno: Early years

-Born in Villalba, Province of Caltanissetta, Sicily, Bruno immigrated to the United States as a child and settled in South Philadelphia with his brother, Vito.
+Born in Villalba, Province of Caltanissetta, Sicily, Bruno emigrated to the United States as a child and settled in South Philadelphia with his brother, Vito.
 He was the son of a foundry worker who opened a small grocery store at 4341 North Sixth Street in Feltonville, Philadelphia.
 Angelo helped his father at the store until 1922, at the age of twelve when he first entered school but attended for only a few years before dropping out of South Philadelphia High School to open his own grocery store at Eighth and Annin streets in Passyunk Square, Philadelphia.
 Bruno was a close associate of New York Gambino crime family boss Carlo Gambino.
 Living with Bruno was a cousin of mobster John Simone.
 Bruno dropped the name Annaloro and replaced it with his paternal grandmother's maiden name, Bruno.
 His sponsor into the Philadelphia mafia was Michael Maggio, a convicted murderer with a national reputation, and the founder of M. Maggio Cheese Corp. (since bought up by Crowley Foods).

-Bruno was married to Assunta "Sue" Bruno (née Maranca; 1913–2007), his childhood sweetheart, from 1931 until his death.
+Bruno was married to Assunta "Sue" Maranca (1913–2007), his childhood sweetheart, from 1931 until his death.
 They had two children, Michael and Jean.
 Bruno owned an extermination company in Trenton, New Jersey, an aluminum products company in Hialeah, Florida, and a share in the Plaza Hotel in Havana, Cuba.
 Bruno's first arrest was in 1928 for reckless driving.
 Subsequent arrests included firearms violations, operating an illicit alcohol still, illegal gambling, and receiving stolen property.

 Family leader

-In 1959, Bruno succeeded Joseph Ida as boss of the Philadelphia family.
+In 1959, Bruno was made boss of the Philadelphia family after a period of friction with Antonio "Mr. Miggs" Pollina.
+Eventually a plot to have Bruno murdered was uncovered and Pollina was deposed by the commission but was allowed to live and operate.
+This was the first indicator of Bruno's aversion to violence as a solution.
 Over the next twenty years, Bruno successfully avoided the intense media and law enforcement scrutiny and outbursts of violence that plagued other crime families.
-Bruno himself avoided lengthy prison terms despite several arrests; his longest term was two years for refusing to testify before a grand jury.
+Bruno avoided lengthy prison terms despite several arrests; his longest term was two years for refusing to testify before a grand jury.
 Bruno forbade family involvement in narcotics trafficking, preferring more traditional Cosa Nostra operations, such as bookmaking and loansharking.
 However, Bruno did permit other gangs to distribute heroin in Philadelphia for a share of the proceeds.
 This arrangement angered some family members who wanted a share of the drug-dealing profits.

 Bruno preferred to operate through bribery and soft power rather than murder.
 For example, he banished violent soldier Nicodemo "Little Nicky" Scarfo to the then-backwater of Atlantic City, New Jersey after he was charged with manslaughter.